Avarice03/p4-node-app/README.md

 - I can view the list of recipes
 - I can view the list of recipes by cuisine
 - I can view the list of recipes by category
+- I can search the list of recipes by name

 ### As a developer, I can update data from MongoDB.